lbfm-rwth/gap-lesson/_episodes/04-testing.md

 To start with, we need to create a **test file**.
-The test file looks exactly like the GAP session, so it is easy to create it by copying and pasting the GAP session with all GAP prompts, inputs and outputs into a text file (a test file could be also created from the log file with a GAP session recorded with the help of `LogTo`).
+The test file looks exactly like the GAP session, so it is easy to create it by copying and pasting the GAP session with all GAP prompts, inputs and outputs into a text file (a test file could also be created from the log file with a GAP session recorded with the help of `LogTo`).
 During the test, GAP will run all inputs from the test, compare the outputs with those in the test file and will report any differences.

 GAP test files are just text files, but the common practice is to name them with the extension `.tst`.
-Now create in the current directory (to avoid typing the full path), the file `avgord.tst` with the following content:
+Now create the file `avgord.tst` (for simplicity in the current directory) with the following content:

 ~~~
 # tests for average order of a group element